-Network approach was developed at the University of Uppsala (Sweden), and it is mainly known and taught in Scandinavia.
-It is based on the idea of connecting actors (partakers of the established network) and their activities and resources into structures, which are externally manifested as networks.
-Although this idea was attractive, particularly in terms of the time when this methodological approach was developed, it was not broadly implemented in business practice.
+Network approach was developed at the University of Uppsala (Sweden), and is mainly known and taught in Scandinavia.
+This methodological approach is based on the idea of connecting actors (partakers of the established network) and their activities and resources into structures, which are externally manifested as networks (Haakansson and Johanson, 1986).
+Although this idea was attractive, particularly in terms of the time when this methodological approach was developed, this methodological approach was not broadly implemented in business practice.
 In my opinion, the major reason was the lack of adequate management models.
-Namely, without model a theoretical concept and approach cannot be applied by managers.
+Namely, without the developed model a theoretical concept and approach cannot be applied by managers.
 In either way, this methodological approach and way of thinking acted as an inspiration for my last two semesters of the attending master program in International Business Economics:

 - Implications of Information Technology on the International Strategic Management Process: Virtual Company, (1996)

 - International Netmodal Management Process - Internationalization Strategy for Virtual Software Companies - a Network approach (Master thesis, 1997)